Economics 101 --- Principles of Microeconomics

 The quiz score for the course will be based on the average score of all quizzes taken or unexcused.
 However, the quiz grades of students who take all the quizzes or miss only one will not be penalized for their superior attendance: students who take all the quizzes will be allowed to drop their two lowest scores; students who miss only one may drop the one lowest quiz taken.

-If you have a documented disability and anticipate needing accommodations in this course, please request that the Disability Resources staff send a Student Academic Accommodation Request form verifying your disability and specifying the accommodations you will need.
+If you have a documented disability and anticipate needing accommodations in this course, please request that the Student Disability Resources Office send an Accommodation Notification Letter verifying your disability and specifying the accommodations you will need.

 Friday Group Office Hours Discussions: